pwbriggs/music-assistant.github.io/docs/faq/troubleshooting.md

 MA streams at high quality which may max out poor network connections.
 If possible use wired connections for MA players.
 Input codec is not always the same as the output codec (which is FLAC) so playing a low qualiy MP3 will not change the apparent performance.
 If you experience stuttering or other interrupted playback issues which are not apparent on wired players or those close to your access points then poor WiFi is likely to blame.
 You will need to improve your WiFi coverage.

+Check the physical device aettings.
+There have been numerous reports where the issue was actually a setting external to MA such as receivers set to repeat tracks or ESP devices with incorrect arguments passed on install.

+Ensure local files are tagged properly.

 Review the applicable player or music provider documentation to see if there are known issues or specific troubleshooting steps or fixes.

 If after an update something isnt working then check the GitHub Issues and Discord to see if it is a known problem.
 If not try restarting MA, try restarting HA, and try a full HOST REBOOT (in that order).
 If it is an integration problem then trying removing it from HA settings and HACS then restart HA then reinstall.